eWaterCycle/era5cli/docs/source/instructions.rst

                         Single year or first year of range for which data should be downloaded.
-                        Every year will be downloaded in a seperate file by default.
+                        Every year will be downloaded in a separate file by default.
 Set :samp:`--split false` to change this.

   --endyear ENDYEAR